Omicron-IoT-Solutions/Kontrolog/Video-Tutorials/Kontrolog Settings Menu.md

 # Kontrolog
 ## Kontrolog Settings Menu

-¡Welcome to Omicron IoT Solutions!
+Welcome to Omicron IoT Solutions!

 In this video, we will show you how to navigate through the different configurations menus of your Kontrolog devices and the different settings available.